kraithus/risk-reward-calc/README.md

 # Trading Helper
-Trading Helper, Calculates Risk/Reward Ratio...
-Profit, Loss I just needed something to do while I wait for the market to make a move
+<p>Trading Helper, Calculates Risk/Reward Ratio...
+Profit, Loss</p>
+<p>I just needed something to do while I wait for the market to make a move</p>